Key Takeaways:

 Spousal support is one element that doesn’t play a part in long-term relationships.
 Again, unless there’s a pre-existing common-law marriage, this isn’t an option.
 You neither pay nor receive alimony in the case of a break-up.

-This is also an evolving field and Oregon has an ever-growing domestic partnership body of law.
-A common interpretation of this concept views all property as in play when determining an equitable split.
+This is also an evolving field, and Oregon has an ever-growing body of domestic partnership law.
+A common interpretation of this concept holds that all property is in play when determining an equitable split.
 While they can’t divide retirement plans, some judges compensate in other ways.
-We’re seeing more cases like this regularly and it’s becoming more like divorce than ever.
+We’re seeing more cases like this regularly, and it’s becoming more like divorce than ever.

 Related Reading: How Legal Marijuana Impacts Child Custody